UP | HOME

 Interfacing with the Robot

-• A robot_state_publisher should be publishing transforms for the robot.
+• A robot_state_publisher should be publishing transforms for the robot and the /robot_description topic.

 • The /execute_trajectory action (of type moveit_msgs/action/ExecuteTrajectory) tells moveit to execute the trajectory